What Is a Classification Essay? (Complete Explanation)

 Mistake 5: Weak Thesis Statements (Found in 16% of Weak Essays)

-Problem: Thesis doesn't name categories, organize principle, or both.
+Problem: Thesis doesn't name categories, organize principles, or both.

-Fix: Include topic, organizing principle, all three categories named
+Fix: Include topic, organizing principle, and all three categories named

 - Test your organizing principle: Before full drafting, write 1-2 sentences about how each category fits your principle if it's awkward, revise now